Denzil77777/TDPECV/README.md

 ## Points To Ponder

+-  Terraform: Automates provisioning and deployment.
+-  For this project, Users: Access your CV via the CloudFront URL.
+A display of AWAS CloudFront.
+Netflix and others use this AWS Service-
-- S3 Bucket: Stores CV files in PDF, Word, or other formats.
+- S3 Bucket has been chsen as an AWS Storage to store CV files in PDF, Word,  HTML, CSS, or other formats.
 - CloudFront Distribution: Delivers your CV globally with low latency.

-- Terraform: Automates provisioning and deployment.

-- Users: Access your CV via the CloudFront URL.

 ## Contributing